-You should have studied Latin for at least four years.
-As this course is taught in English, you should be able to follow verbal and written instructions in English and also take part in class and group discussions on readings.
-Please look at the rest of the course outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.
+This is a course for those who have already completed Latin 4 upper: Module 3, or who have equivalent experience.
+As this course is taught in English, you should be able to follow verbal and written instructions in English and also take part in group discussions on readings.

 How will I be taught, and will there be any work outside the class?

 Each class will entail some frontal instruction, small group work and plenary discussions.
 You must be prepared to dedicate between 1 and 3 hours per week to read and translate original Latin poetry and prose – which will then be discussed in class – and revise Latin grammar.

 Please be aware that the teacher will use Google Classroom, and you are expected to regularly check the course’s page to find additional notes, updates about the progress of the class, homework, self-assessment forms, etc.

 Are there any other costs?
 Is there anything I need to bring?

 - Carter, J.M.M.
 (1991) Suetonius, Divus Augustus.
 London [Bristol Classical Press]

 - Perkell, C. (2007) Vergil, Aeneid 3: A Commentary.
 Newburyport [Focus Publishing]

 - Colebourn, R. (1991) Latin Sentence and Idiom.
 London [Bristol Classical Press] ISBN 0-86292-265-8.